STJRush/handycode/CBA 2nd Year Canteen Menu Website/readme.md

-You can find a video tutorial here:
+You can find a video tutorial here: (Note: This year we're using "code sandbox" instead of replit)

 https://www.youtube.com/watch?v=XKV9NRB3CGo